4400 College Blvd

 FAQ4: A lot of job listings say they want a board eligible or BE counselor - what does that mean?

 ABGC does not use the term board eligible or BE.
-Instead, genetic counselors wishing to take the certification examination must first apply for Active Candidate Status.
+Instead, genetic counselors wishing to take the certification examination must first apply for Active Candidate Status (ACS).
 This involves submitting a completed application form, examination fee and required documentation for review by ABGC.
 Applicants whose credentials are approved are given Active Candidate status to sit for the exam.
 Individuals with Active Candidate status must take and pass the examination within the approved examination cycle to achieve certification.
 If they do not achieve certification, they must apply as new applicants for a future exam cycle.
 ACS expires when the applicant is issued the examination score report, or 12 consecutive months following examination application approval, whichever comes first.

 FAQ5: When can I take the ABGC Certification Examination?